 Crocker Science Center

-“This modern science hub is ready to serve new generations of students, faculty and staff at the University of Utah,” Henry S. White, dean of the College of Science, said in a written statement.
-“We are extremely grateful for Gary and Ann’s pioneering support for this building to become a world-class science education and research center on campus.”
+During the groundbreaking, former dean Henry White stated, “This modern science hub is ready to serve new generations of students, faculty and staff at the University of Utah.
+We are extremely grateful for Gary and Ann’s pioneering support for this building to become a world-class science education and research center on campus.”